Virgin Islands General Legal Council: Composition and functions

 Each member of the Council (other than the Attorney General and the President of the BVI Bar Association) may serve up to two consecutive three year terms.

 The Registrar of the High Court would serve as Secretary of the Council.
 Key functions with respect to the profession in the Territory such as ethics, professional discipline, admission to practice and the validation of training institutions and pupillages shall be delegated to the Council.
 The Council shall collect enrolment fees and other monies from members of the profession also.

 Current composition

-The inaugural Council was appointed in January 2016 and remains incumbent.
+The inaugural Council was appointed in January 2016.
 The present members are:

 Territorial Constitution

 The Virgin Islands General Legal Council is also referenced in the Constitution of the British Virgin Islands.
 Under article 94(1) there is provision for a Judicial and Legal Services Commission in which the proposed Council would have a role in the appointment process.
 The Judicial and Legal Services Commission exercises its constitutional functions in relation to the appointment of various legal and judicial roles in the British Virgin Islands, including the Attorney General of the British Virgin Islands.